 By Saliou Samb

-Guinea’s electoral commission announced last month that a presidential election would be held on Oct.
-11, a decision the opposition said broke a 2013 agreement to stage long-delayed local elections first.
+The opposition says a decision announced in March to hold Guinea’s presidential election on Oct.
+11 broke a 2013 agreement to stage long-delayed local elections first.

 Analysts say holding local elections first would give Conde’s rivals more influence in organising the presidential polls.

 Deputy government spokesman Moustapha Naite called Thursday’s violence “regrettable”.